|

 returned and most probably got the supply of oil, the bridegroom has entered the house and the door was locked.
 When they

 called on people to open for them, they were not allowed to enter.
 They were considered strangers.
+Many countries all

 over the world are caught unprepared in so many instances: The September 11 attack on the World Trade Centre and other US facilities,